ModeTv2: GPU-accelerated Motion Decomposition Transformer for Pairwise Optimization in Medical Image Registration: Experiments

 We tested four different versions of our method, namely ModeTv2-s, ModeTv2-l, ModeTv2-diff-s, and ModeTv2-diff-l, which are the small model, large model, and their corresponding diffeomorphism versions with ss operation, respectively.
 The small model had $c$=8 convolutional channels in the first layer, as well as 6 channels for each head in the multi-head attention mechanism.
 The number of attention heads were set as 8, 4, 2, 1, 1 from bottom to top, respectively.
 This setting is the same as our conference version ModeT~\citep{wang2023modet}, allowing for easy comparison.
 Due to the implementation of CUDA operators, the large model version can be trained.
 Specifically, the large model had $c$=32 convolutional channels in the first layers, as well as 12 dimensions for each attention head.
 In the pyramid decoder, from coarse to fine, the number of attention heads were set as 32, 16, 8, 4, 1, respectively.

 \textbf{Training details on source domain.} Our method was implemented with PyTorch, using a GPU of NVIDIA Tesla V100 with 32GB memories.
 The CUDA version we used is 11.3.

 Firstly, for VM-diff, \(\sigma\) was set to 0.01, and \(\lambda\) was set to 20 across all datasets.
 Then, regarding the remaining DL networks, the values of \(\lambda\) were configured as follows: for the single-stage network on the LPBA dataset, \(\lambda\) was set to 4, while for the pyramid network, it was set to 1.
-On both the Mindboggle and ABCT datasets, all networks were assigned \(\lambda\) values of 1 and 0.5, respectively.
+On the Mindboggle, ABCT, and IXI datasets, all networks were assigned \(\lambda\) values of 1, 0.5, and 4, respectively.
 For SyN, we used mean square error (MSE) as loss function.
 The neighborhood size $n$ was set as $3$.
 We used the Adam optimizer~\citep{kingma2014adam} with a learning rate decay strategy as follows:

 where $lr_m$ represents the learning rate of $m$-th epoch and $lr_{init}$ represents the learning rate of initial epoch.
 For training the single-stage network on the LPBA dataset, we employed $lr_{init}=0.0004$.
+For the IXI dataset, $lr_{init}=0.0002$ was used.
 For all other training tasks, $lr_{init}=0.0001$ was applied.
 We set the batch size as $1$, $M$ as $30$ for the training of pyramid methods and $50$ for single-stage methods.

-\textbf{PO details on target domain.} We conducted 50 iterations of fine-tuning on each model.
+\textbf{PO details on target domain.}\footnote{Note that iterative optimization was used only in the PO experiments (Section~\ref{sec:po}) to evaluate the cross-domain generalization capabilities of different network structures.
+For the accuracy experiments (Section~\ref{sec:accuracy}) and convergence experiments (Section~\ref{sec:conv}), no iterative optimization was employed, and the methodology aligns with typical DL approaches.} We conducted 50 iterations of fine-tuning on each model.
+Note that considering IXI dataset was used for template-to-subject registration, while the other three datasets for inter-subject registration, we only employed LPBA, Mindboggle and ABCT for the PO experiments.
 For fine-tuning on brain data, \(\lambda\) was set to 1, whereas abdominal data used \(\lambda=0.5\).
 The learning rate was consistently maintained at $0.0001$ throughout the process.
 The PO experiments were performed using the Adam optimizer, while in a separate set of experiments, a comparison between the stochastic gradient descent (SGD) optimizer and the Adam optimizer was conducted.

 The code is publicly available at \url{https://github.com/ZAX130/ModeTv2}.